learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 ## React Production Build

-One of the great features that Create React App provides to developers is the ability to build different versions of React application for different environments environments.
+One of the great features that Create React App provides to developers is the ability to build different versions of a React application for different environments.

 When working in the **development** environment, a typical workflow for adding new features to a React application is something like this: